 The SCHS Spanish Department challenges students to value language learning as part of God's call to reach out to their global and local neighbors.
-Through learning about other languages and cultures, students develop a mindset of compassion and understanding, rather than one of prejudice and judgment.
+Through learning Spanish and about its cultures, students develop a mindset of compassion and understanding, rather than one of prejudice and judgment.